 Olympus Coliseum, Revisited

 When you return to Olympus Coliseuem, you appear in the Underworld, and for some reason Hercules is arriving here with Meg.
 Herc has no reason to be here given in the state he’s in, but there is a good real world reason for the scene to start here.
 Remember when we came here for the first tournament, and Sora had that scene with Auron about the tournaments opening up?
 The devs were thinking ahead and considered the possibility that you might be seeing that Auron scene for the first time right now.
-As a result, they wanted to be able to blend from the Auron scene to the Hercules scene without cut.
-Letting the scenes run together does have a strange effect, given how Auron isn’t in the same mood when you encounter him again in just a few minutes, but they’re doing a great job when they honestly didn’t have to do any job at all, and that’s worth the extra credit.
+As a result, they wanted to be able to blend from the Auron scene to the Hercules scene without a cut.
+Letting the scenes run together does have a strange effect, given how Auron isn’t in the same mood when you encounter him again in just a few minutes, but they’re doing a great job when they honestly didn’t have to do any job at all, and that’s worth some extra credit.

 Hades chooses this moment to show up, and he declares the Underdrome re-opened with a new Hades Cup.
 He says it’s the “ultimate test for the ultimate hero.”
 Ah yes, the test for the ultimate hero, in a tournament consisting entirely of minor Heartless.
 I hear FIFA likes to test new players against teams of small dogs, which I presume happens after they gather them together to explain the rules of the game.
 To force Hercules to participate, Hades decides to arbitrarily threaten Meg, which is just… trite.
 Imagine if Norman Osborne knew Spider-Man’s identity, and every time Peter goes to check his answering machine there’s: